 5 Things Successful People Do on Sunday Nights

-Roy Cohen, career coach and author of The Wall Street Professional's Survival Guide notes that successful people make the most of their Sunday nights by spending time with their loved ones before heading into a jam-packed workweek when their schedule is less predictable.
+Roy Cohen, career coach and author of The Wall Street Professional's Survival Guide, notes that successful people make the most of their Sunday nights by spending time with their loved ones before heading into a jam-packed workweek when their schedule is less predictable.

-If friends and family aren't near, Sunday night is a good time to take a time out to reached out to loved ones by phone.
+If friends and family aren't near, Sunday night is a good time to reach out to loved ones by phone.
 It's also a good time to tackle personal emails that accumulated during the workweek so you can head back to work with a clean slate.

-They reflect.
 Before successful people embark on a new workweek, they take a time out to reflect on how the previous week went.
 Consider what went right, what could have gone better, and where you progressed with personal and professional goals.
-University of Texas at Arlington organizational behavior professor James Campbell told the Huffington Post that writing down your weekly reflections can be cathartic.
+University of Texas at Arlington organizational behavior professor James Campbell Quick told HuffPost that writing down your weekly reflections can be cathartic.

-They plan out the week ahead.
 Once they've taken the time to assess their past week, successful people always plan out the week ahead.
 This means setting new goals, developing the strategies to achieve them, and even planning healthy meals and scheduling in time for exercise and self-care.

 Next up, find out what four things you can do over the weekend for a healthier week.